lastguru-net/emp/content/posts/2025/getting-started.md

 Notes:

+- Any font used here **must** exist in visitors' browsers.
+Unless browser default built-in fonts are used (usually a bad idea, as it is impossible to guarantee consistency across devices), the fonts must be included in the `head.njk`.
+EMP supports loading Google Fonts, and it is the recommended option in most cases.
+The names of the fonts specified in both places must match exactly.
 - The mobile top bar and the right content area use `--color-rightarea` by default.
 - The site footer uses the sidebar background color (`--color-sidebar`), so it will follow changes you make to the sidebar background.